Down Mexico Way

 “Oh, you don’t mean it.”

-“Yes, and we’ve picked up activity on film at night.
+“There’s activity on film at night.
 We’ve managed to clear them out by helicopters.
-But, I come out here daily to check on all those old antiques of your parents.
+I come daily to check on all those antiques of your parents.
+You need to move them.
 You know that there’s a rumor that you’re selling the farm.”

-It was Ava’s turn to frown, now.
-“My goodness, I don’t think that I’ve spoken to anyone about that.
-In fact, I haven’t seen any of our old friends.
+It was Isabella’s turn to frown, now.
+“My goodness.
+I don’t think that I’ve spoken to anyone about that.
+In fact, I haven’t seen any of your old friends.
 I . . .”

 “Oh, your little brother, Sam.
-Yes, I called several real estate agents, but I don’t think I spoke to Sam.
+Yes, of course.
+I called several real estate agents, but I never spoke to him.
 How is he?”

 “He thinks he went into the wrong business.
 It’s hard to make a profit selling land with unsolved murders.”

-He looked at her left hand.
-“You mean no special gentleman has proposed yet.”
+He picked up her left hand.
+“You mean no special guy proposed yet?”

-Joseph looked skeptical and didn’t respond to her comment.
-“Well, Ava, I’m now assigned as an investigator here.
+Joseph frowned harder as he looked across the open field.
+He finally responded with a change of subject.
+“Bella, I’m now assigned as an investigator here.
 Actually, it’s what the military is setting up for national defense.”

-“If you had been here, I’m certain you would have been buried with them.”
+“If you’d been here, I’m certain you would be buried with them.”

 “At this point, border land is being sold.
-The new owners don’t want to be bothered with anyone on their property.
-It seems that soon the place of your parents’ murders will belong to someone else.”
+New owners don’t want to be bothered with anyone on their property.
+Soon your parents’ murder scene will belong to someone else, too.”

-“Oh no you don’t, Joe.
-My questions mattered to me.
+“Oh no you don’t, Joseph Manning.
+My questions mattered.
 I wanted to make certain that you chose the right girl.”

-“Well, if you find her, call me, Ava, but right now I’ve got work to do.”
+A scowl covered his face.
+“Well, if you find her, call me, Bella, but right now I’m busy.”
+He turned further away to look across the pasture again.

-“No, and it’s not looking very good.
-You can’t stay out here, either.
+He turned back.
+“No, and it’s not looking good.
+You can’t stay here, either.
 These murders are unsolved.
 This property is considered a place where the murderers will return.”

 “It’s been two years!”

-“I have a hunch that the reason your parents were murdered is that someone needed more land beside the border.
-Do you understand now.
+“Your parents were murdered because someone needed more land along the border.
 This area is not safe.
 Arizona has put up with this for years.
-But it looks like Texas is coming under the threat.”
+But Texas is coming under the threat.”

 “They aren’t bringing drugs across the border, Joe.
 The people coming over the border are poor and helpless.”